Matt Gaetz: Driving offenses

+Firebrand book and podcast

-Gaetz has a 2020 book and a 2021 podcast, both titled Firebrand.
-In both, he criticizes former House Speaker Paul Ryan for joining the board of Fox News's parent company and blames him for canceling Lou Dobbs Tonight.
+Gaetz has published a 2020 book and a 2021 podcast, both titled Firebrand.
+In both, he criticizes former House speaker Paul Ryan for joining the board of Fox News's parent company and blames him for canceling Lou Dobbs Tonight.
 In the book, while discussing dating in Washington, he writes, "I knew going in how many people had been brought down by sexual missteps in this town, so I set some rules to help me err on the safe(r) side ... [including] no dating your staff members, [etc.]."

 Personal life

-In June 2020, following an argument with then-Representative Cedric Richmond, Gaetz said he had been living with a 19-year-old immigrant from Cuba, Nestor Galbán, since Galbán was 12, and considered Galbán his son.
-He later clarified that Galbán is the brother of an ex-girlfriend of Gaetz's and that Galbán spends time with his sister, with Gaetz's family, and with Gaetz.
-The two are not related genetically or legally.
-Gaetz said, "Our relationship as a family is defined by our love for each other, not by any paperwork."
-In 2016, he called Galbán a "local student"; in 2017, he called Galbán "my helper".

 In December 2020, Gaetz announced his engagement to his girlfriend, Ginger Luckey, the sister of Oculus VR founder and major Republican donor Palmer Luckey.
 They married in August 2021.
+Gaetz is a Baptist.